roxon3000/RESolution/README.md

 2. Uses recursive tree processing to parse object relationship and identifies orphan objects.
 3. Executes rules against input file, and generates a rules execution summary file.

+#### Run instructions
+analyzer.py is the main controller of REAnalyzer.
+The file should be an output of the Parser program like PdfREParser.
+The JSOn file should indicate what type analyzer should be used for the input file.
+Currently only PDF is supported.

+#### Test instructions
+Unit tests need to be created for this project as they were not initially created during prototyping.
+Output files from PdfREParser can be used for testing purposes.

 ## Reviewer
 Reviewer is a ReactJS web based application that gives the analyst a graphical user interface in order to inspect the rules execution summary from REAnalyzer.
 In addtion, the application can be used to further inspect the tokenized PDF (or other source) file.
+The current project uses nodejs to build and run the project on a local http server.
+You must install NodeJS to run this project.

 ### Highlights
 1. Uses the Palantir open source web GUI component library blueprintjs.
 2. Provides three basic views:  rules excecution summary, object tree view, and object pool.
 3. Objects can be "drilled into" in order to browse and perform reverse engineering activities.

+#### Run intsructions
+First install npm (npm install)
+From command line, npm run start.
+Application will attempt to start at http://localhost:3000

+Output from REAnalyzer must copied into the /public folder.
+The files.json file must edited to include copied files.
+Copied files will included rules execution summary and object pool, all in JSON format.
+Existing examples are included in the files.json file.